peaclab/PACT/README.md

 * Users can choose the location of the hot spot as well as the number of hot spots by change the __hs_loc__ option in "qsub_Hetero_500um.py" scipt to ['center', 'edge', 'corner','multiple_center','multiple_offcenter'].
 The detailed non-uniform floorplans can be found in /Example/flp_files/ folder.
 * To test heterogeneity within a layer (e.g., due to TSVs in a 3D-stacked chip), we also include chips with heterogeneous materials such as silicon and copper.
 Users can edit and run "qsub_Hetero_500um.py".
 The detailed floorplans can be found in /Example/flp_files/ folder.
 * The cooling package is set to fixed air convection HTC, users can change the HTC based on their need.
 * Users can also choose a different number of grids used in the simulation (e.g., 40X40, 80X80, 160X160, etc.).
-Users can specify the number of grids used in the simulation as multiple of 2 and 5 or as a power of 2.
+Users can specify the number of grids used in the simulation as a multiple of 2 and 5 or as a power of 2.

 To run thermal simulations, go to /Example/scripts/ and run qsub_10mm.py, qsub_20mm.py, and qsub_Hetero_500um.py as shown below: